manishpanjwani21/Udacity-Autogluon-Project/nd009t-c1-intro-to-ml-project-starter-master/report-template.md

 ### What was the top ranked model that performed?

 My top score was achieved my the completing in first run with no features and no tuning og hyperparameters.
-The score was 0.47553 and was better than the one with the tuning and features
+The score was 0.47553 and was better than the one with the tuning and features.
+WeightedEnsemble_L3 is the model that performed well

 ## Exploratory data analysis and feature creation